-Oregon-Idaho Conference Undergraduate Leadership Award ($800)
+Oregon-Idaho Conference Undergraduate Leadership Award ($1,000)

-A scholarship is awarded to one undergraduate student from each of the four districts of the Oregon-Idaho Annual Conference, a total of four $800 scholarships, annually.
+A scholarship is awarded to one undergraduate student from each of the four districts of the Oregon-Idaho Annual Conference, a total of four $1,000 scholarships, annually.
 Applicants are evaluated primarily on their leadership or potential leadership skills.
 Financial need is also considered.
 The scholarship may be used at any two- or four-year accredited undergraduate institution.

-Oregon-Idaho Ethnic Minority Leadership Award ($750)
+Oregon-Idaho Ethnic Minority Leadership Award ($1,000)

-A $750 scholarship is available for one undergraduate or graduate ethnic minority student.
+A $1,000 scholarship is available for one undergraduate or graduate ethnic minority student.
 Applicants are evaluated primarily on their leadership or potential leadership skills.
 Financial need is also considered.
 The scholarship may be used at any two- or four-year accredited institution of higher education.

 More information is available from the Scholarship Coordinator by email: firstname.lastname@example.org